pablorcruh/pago-horas/README.md

 This project present a solution to a determine how much to pay to a person for his billable hours according to a the day of the week and the hour in the day

+The project is a maven project and uses junit 4.8.1 to run unit tests.

 The solution is staged in different packages, each package contains the foundantion for the solution.

 The package **constants** contains global values used on the solution.